 Get residence permits

-An EU/EEA citizen have the right to work and live in Stockholm without any permit.
+An EU/EEA citizen has the right to work and live in Stockholm without any permit.
 Non-EU/EEA citizens must obtain a permit from outside Sweden.

 As an EU/EEA citizen you have the right to work, study or live in Stockholm without any permit.
 You also have the right to start and operate a private business.
 If you can support yourself, you automatically have right of residence in Sweden and do not need to contact the Swedish Migration Agency.

-If you’re a citizen of a country outside the EU/EEA (or Switzerland) you will need a work permit and, if you are planning to stay for more than three months, a residence permit (you will get this along with your work permit).
+If you’re a citizen of a country outside the EU/EEA (or Switzerland) you will need a work permit.
 If you plan to work for a period longer than 3 months to start up or run your own business or become a part owner of a company, you must have a residence permit as self-employed.
 If you already have been granted a long-term residence status for an EU country (or Switzerland), the entry requirements are similar to those for EU/EEA citizens.

 To get a work permit you must have an employment offer and your work permit must be granted before you arrive in Sweden.
 The fee for a first application is SEK 2,000 (~ € 194), and for an extension (if the employment and terms don’t change) the fee is SEK 1,000.
 The permit is valid for the duration of the temporary employment or for two years.
 After 48 months of employment in Sweden, you may qualify for a permanent residence permit.

 There are some exceptions, notably for students who have completed a number of postgraduate credits.
 In some cases, candidates who are in the country for an interview can get a permit, if employment starts immediately and if there is high demand in the sector.